Experimental and Archaeological Sciences Lab (EASL)

 Identification of Neolithic Pigments from Masis Blur

-This project aims to identify raw pigments excavated from the Neolithic settlement of Masis Blur (7000–6400 cal.
+This project focused on identifying raw pigments excavated from the Neolithic settlement of Masis Blur (7000–6400 cal.
 BP) in modern Armenia using techniques such as polarized light microscopy and pXRF.
-Once identified, the work will shift to determine how these pigments, and the spaces that they were found in, were used, and where the materials came from to provide information on craft specialization and long distance trade activities at Masis Blur.
-This project is a collaboration with Dr. Kristine Martirosyan-Olshansky, Director of the Armenian Lab at the Cotsen Institute and co-director of the Masis Blur Archaeological Project.
+Once identified, the work shifted to determine how these pigments, and the spaces that they were found in, were used, and where the materials came from to provide information on craft specialization and long distance trade activities at Masis Blur.
+This project was a collaboration with Dr. Kristine Martirosyan-Olshansky, Director of the Armenian Lab at the Cotsen Institute and co-director of the Masis Blur Archaeological Project.

 Analysis of Glass Production Debris from Petrie’s Excavations at Amarna